vickmuir/Backup/evault-oracle-plugin.md

 Connect to the {{site.data.keyword.BluSoftlayer_full}} network with {{site.data.keyword.BluVPN}} so that you can download the EVault Agent v8.0 for Microsoft Windows - Oracle plug-in Guide.pdf from [Downloadable EVault Documentation](http://downloads.service.softlayer.com/evault/Documentation/){:new_window}.

-## Frequently Asked Questions

-### What are the limitations of the Oracle Plug-in?
-- Only local, single-instance, disk-based databases are backed up.
-- Database clusters are not backed up.
-- Raw devices are not backed up.
-- Remote databases are not backed up.
-- The database must run in ARCHIVELOG mode, and the user under which the backup is configured must have SYSDBA privileges.
-- Database passwords are encrypted for enhanced security over script-based methods.